 - Keep the unit level to increase the life of the compressor

-Remember, it is important to have your HVAC units inspected by a professional at least once a year to keep everything in good working order.
+Remember, it is important to have air conditioning maintenance performed on your units by a professional at least once a year to keep everything in good working order.